coolcorexix/ding/README.md

 Help you come back to your work when the command you are waiting for is done.
 With an elegant ding sound 🤌🛎 - made by [Nemo](https://twitter.com/phamhuyphat).

+Play a buzz sound if the command exit with non-zero code.

 Works for both MacOs and Ubuntu.

 This helps you: